 Some of the most common dental emergencies are also the most preventable.
 Whether you have a cavity or a knocked-out tooth, it’s important that you schedule an appointment with Dr. Langellier as soon as possible.

 As an emergency dentist, Dr. Langellier will be able to diagnose and treat the source of your pain.
-He’ll also be able to see you the same day if you call our office by 10 am.

 Here are the most common dental emergencies.